Pixelrobin/php-feather/README.md

 <br>

 ### `Feather\Icons->setAttributes($attributes, $merge = true)`
 Sets default attributes of the class.
 These are used as default attributes for the `get` method.
-By default, the `$attributes` argument is merged over the current default attributes in the class.
+By default, the `$attributes` argument is merged over the current attributes in the class.
 You can disable this by setting the `$merge` argument to false, but only do it if you know what you are doing.
 ```php
 $icons = new Feather\Icons;